-The pinnacle of Rugby League is the State Of Origin Series, and the pivotal third game of the 2019 version of this exciting event will take place on Wednesday, July 10.
-Played with passion and pride, this will mark the thirty-eighth ‘state verse state’ meeting between the QLD Maroons and NSW Blues.
+The pinnacle of Rugby League is the State Of Origin Series, and the first game is set to get underway from November 4th, 2020.
+Played with passion and pride, this will mark the thirty-ninth ‘state versus state’ meeting between the QLD Maroons and NSW Blues.

 2020 State of Origin TV Preview